 Book Printing Tips: A Guide for Authors and Creators

-Updated 2 February 2026.
+Updated 12 June 2026.

 Preparing a book for print can seem complex, but with the right advice you can ensure your project runs smoothly and the final book is something you are proud of.
 You already did the hardest part, which is writing the book.

 This guide will walk you through the essential considerations for getting your book print-ready.
+And provide some tongue and cheek observations about the printing and publishing industry.

 Table of Contents

-Binding - perfect binding, saddle stitch, and signature sewn hardcovers
+• Binding- perfect binding, saddle stitch, and signature sewn hardcovers

 Book Size